tumagonx/nwjs_docs_old/How-to-package-and-distribute-your-apps.md

 Then, all you have to do is zip app.exe and required DLLs, and distribute them.
 Yes; this does mean that the game will have a private copy of `node-webkit`, but there's nothing wrong with that.
 It also means that you will have to create one package for each platform you would like to support, or simply offer the `.nw` alone for the other platforms.

+And please also note that the `nw.pak` must also be distributed along with the `app.exe`.

 ### Linux

 On Linux, it's similar: